opcode81/sensAI/README.md

 sensAI is a high-level AI toolkit with a specific focus on **rapid experimentation** for machine learning applications.
-Through a high level of abstraction and integration, sensAI minimises overhead, achieving largely declarative semantics, while retaining a high degree of **flexibility**.
+Through high levels of abstraction and integration, sensAI minimises overhead whilst retaining a high degree of **flexibility** for the implementation of custom solutions.

-It thus addresses the needs of developers who seek to work efficiently on custom-tailored AI and machine learning solutions.
+If you would normally use a library like scikit-learn on its own, consider adding sensAI in order to
+  * gain flexibility, straightforwardly supporting a greater variety of models,
+  * increase the level of abstraction, cutting down on boilerplate,
+  * improve logging and tracking with minimal effort.

 Some of sensAI's key benefits are: